hnarayanan/artistic-style-transfer/README.md

 # Convolutional neural networks for artistic style transfer

-This repository contains (TensorFlow and Keras) code that goes along with a [related blog post][blog-post].
+This repository contains (TensorFlow and Keras) code that goes along with a [related blog post][blog-post] and [talk (PDF)][talk-slides].
 Together, they act as a systematic look at convolutional neural networks from theory to practice, using artistic style transfer as a motivating example.
 The blog post provides context and covers the underlying theory, while working through the Jupyter notebooks in this repository offers a more hands-on learning experience.

 If you have any questions about any of this stuff, feel free to [open an issue][support-issue] or tweet at me: [@copingbear][twitter].